deadman0713/FilmgrainPlus/README.md

 # FilmgrainPlus
 Comparison of presets from Dogway's FilmGrainPlus script.

-Cycled through all the current FilmGrain+ v2.4 Presets and saved each frame with AVSPmod's built in Image Save command.
+Cycled through all the current FilmGrain+ v2.4 Presets and saved each frame with AVISynth's ImageWriter command.
 Will do the same for a live action movie, once I decide which one to use.

 Script used: